So, it happens to be that it is cold outside. Surprise, surprise Minnesota.

 Nor does it happen once you are done whipping…

-You have to let your pan full of the marshmallow mixture sit for at least 4 hours (I let mine sit overnight, somehow).
+You have to let your pan full of the marshmallow mixture sit for at least 4 hours (I let mine sit overnight and somehow resisted eating it).

 Dust your cookie cutters with powdered sugar before slicing into the marshmallows, this will prevent any sticking.